spotinst/help/src/docs/ocean/getting-started/ecs.md

 Review all the Ocean settings you have configured.
 Click Create to finish or use the JSON or Terraform generated templates to create the Ocean cluster using other tooling.

-You’re all set!
+You're all set!
 Ocean will now ensure the most cost-effective capacity and sizing possible for your cluster.

-## What’s Next?
+## What's Next?

 - [Manually scale down](https://docs.aws.amazon.com/cli/latest/reference/ecs/update-container-instances-state.html#update-container-instances-state) your existing ECS nodes in the node pools you migrated to get Ocean to provision pod-driven optimized infrastructure for your existing workloads.
 - [Import Fargate services](https://help.spot.io/spotinst-api/ocean/ocean-cloud-api/ocean-for-ecs/import-fargate-service/) to Ocean clusters using the Spot APIs.